-As part of our High Chair series, Mindr sent a group to the United Nations Social Good Summit on September 23rd.
+As part of our High Chair series, Mindr sent a group to the Social Good Summit.
 This event, hosted by Mashable at the 92nd Street Y, focused on conceptualizing the world we want to live in by 2030.
 Featuring a myriad of speakers across industries and sectors, the Social Good Summit brought together individuals who are at the forefront of creating social change, with special attention on how we can “unlock technology’s potential to make the world a better place.”
 The event was kicked off by New Zealand Prime Minister Jacinda Ardern, who made international headlines last week by bringing 3-month old baby Neve to the UN General Assembly floor. #MINDRMAMA Audrey Symes gives us her rundown of the incredible changemakers featured at the Summit, PM Ardern’s efforts to govern with children in mind (and on the lap) and how to nurture social consciousness in our children every day.

 As parents we face challenges - both great and small - from the moment we wake up until we fall asleep again (and often throughout the night!)
 In search of guidance on optimal nap length, finicky eaters or how much screen time is too much, we often look to fellow parents as our best resources.
 What we sometimes may forget is that our fellow parents - especially those with a special place on the world stage - can also serve as role models with respect to a vital but more subtle part of parenting: nurturing a social conscience.
 Though it may seem like a daunting topic for young children, social consciousness is and should be accessible to all ages.
 In fact, the sense of accomplishment and satisfaction that giving back can provide plays perfectly into little ones’ desires to do things themselves, be proud of their work and have their voices heard.